clydebarrow/esphome-docs-hugo/content/components/modbus_controller.md

 ```
-Check out the various Modbus components available at the bottom of the document in the [.. _modbus_controller-automations:]({{< ref "components/modbus_controller#modbusseealso" >}}) section.
+Check out the various Modbus components available at the bottom of the document in the :ref:`modbusseealso` section.
 They can be directly defined *(inline)* under the `modbus_controller` hub or as standalone components.
 Technically there is no difference between the *inline* and the standard definitions approach.

 Below you find a few general tips about using Modbus in more advanced scenarios.
 Applicable component functionalities have links pointing here: